syncfusion/blazor-docs/src/navigations/accordion/how-to/integrate-treeview-inside-the-accordion.md

----
-title: "Integrate Blazor TreeView inside the Accordion"
-component: "Accordion"
-description: "This example demonstrates how to integrate the Blazor TreeView component inside the  Blazor Accordion component."
----

 # TreeView Integration

 Accordion supports to render other blazor Components by using `ContentTemplate` property.
 You can give other components as an accordion content like below, for initializing the component.